WilliamVivs/WilliamVivs/README.md

 # 🧑‍💻 Guillermo Vivancos Alonso

 Hi there!
 I'm Guillermo, a tech enthusiast with a background in **Computer Engineering**.
-I started my career focusing on **computing and data analysis**, but along the way, I discovered that what truly excites me is full stack programming.
+My professional journey began in **computing and data analysis**, which helped me build a solid foundation in logic, problem-solving, and working with large datasets.

-I'm currently working as a **Data Analyst**, which has given me a strong foundation in logic, problem-solving, and working with large datasets.
-However, I'm actively shifting my career path towards **full stack web development**, learning and building projects to sharpen my skills and make this transition a reality.
+Through my current role as a **Data Analyst**, I've developed a deep interest in **full stack web development**.
+In my spare time, I enjoy expanding my programming skills and building web applications to explore the creative and technical aspects of software development.

-### 🚀 Career Goal
+### 🚀 Ongoing Development

-My goal is to become a skilled and creative **Full Stack Developer**, capable of building complete web applications from the ground up.
-I'm working hard every day to improve my frontend and backend development skills and stay up to date with modern best practices.
+I'm committed to continuous learning and broadening my technical expertise — especially in full stack development.
+Whether it's frontend frameworks or backend logic, I enjoy diving into new challenges and keeping up with modern web technologies.

 ### 📂 Portfolio

-Check out some of my work and projects in my personal portfolio:
+Feel free to explore some of my personal projects and experiments in web development here:

 👉 [My Portfolio](https://www.williamvivs.space/)

 ---

-Thanks for visiting my repo!
-I'm always open to collaboration, learning, and connecting with fellow developers.
+Thanks for stopping by my repo!
+I'm always happy to connect, collaborate, and exchange ideas with fellow developers and tech enthusiasts.